kubestellar/kubestellar/docs/poc2023q1/outline.md

   ReplicaSet or Pod objects associated with a given Deployment object).
 - A hierarchy with more than two levels.
+- User control over ordering of propagation from center to edge, either among destinations or kinds of objects.
 - More than baseline security (baseline being, e.g., HTTPS, Secret objects, non-rotating bearer token based service authentication).
 - A good design for bootstrapping the workload management in the edge clusters.
+- Support for workload object types that are not either built into kcp or imported via a kcp APIBinding.
 - Very strong isolation between tenants in the edge computing platform.